Bamboo flooring. Is it hard or soft?

 1. The first lies in the type of bamboo.
 Is it “regular” bamboo or is it strand bamboo.
 (Strand bamboo is much stronger and strand woven even stronger, usually 1,800+).
 2. If it’s “regular” bamboo, is it natural (the light color – above) or carmelized/carbonized (the tan color below)?
 The process of carmelizing the sugar weakens the wood through the heating process.

 3. Is it vertical grained or horizontal grained? (see below for picts).
 The jury is still out on which of these is harder.
-Vertical is first (2 picts), horizontal is second.
+Vertical is first (2 picts), horizontal are the two on the right.
 Horizontal seems to be more popular in terms of look.

 4. And, finally, what brand is it???
 Because bamboo is imported (usually from China), bamboo, more than any other hardwood varies TREMENDOUSLY in quality.
 It’s important which brand you buy, moreso than other types of flooring.
 Personally, I love Natural Bamboo (made by US Floors) and Teragren.
 These are outstanding brands with outstanding reputations.
 Their products come with a 25 year warranty.
 Regardless, most agree that bamboo is a bit stronger than oak, and more importantly, it looks beautiful.
 It’s exotic and peaceful looking – it can really give the place a zen feeling and give it a clean and modern feel.
 And, it’s a green product, so you’re doing what’s right for the environment.
 Oh, and bonus, it costs a bit less than oak.
 The funny thing is that most people that have seen dents/scratches in their bamboo floors generally got them from one of the big box stores.
 And, I’m not surprised at all.
 I buy my products directly from the manufacturer and I know I’m extremely cost competitive.
 When I see some of the big box stores advertising bamboo for less than what I pay the manufacturers, I know there is something suspicious.
 I especially know this since I’m usually less expensive than these same places on oak, so red flag here.